|

 once you get the knack of slipping the new brushes onto the commutator.

-David DuBois has long advocated, and has written about, the desirability
+The late David DuBois long advocated, and wrote about, the desirability

 of using the proper fan belt for our cars.
 The NAPA 25-22392 belt